-- The lap portion should be low on the hips and as snug as possible. - Check belt fit periodically.
-A child's squirming or slouching can move the belt out of position. - If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle.
-If this doesn't help, move the child to the center rear seating position and use both the lap and shoulder belt.
+If the answer to any of these questions was "no," then the child still needs to use a booster seat in this vehicle.
+If the child is using the lap/shoulder belt, check belt fit periodically.
+A child's squirming or slouching can move the belt out of position.
+If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle.
 Never allow a child to put the shoulder belt under an arm or behind their back.